mstksg/talks/lambdaconf-2017/dependent-types/dependent-types.md

     return $ W wB wN
 ```

 No need for explicit arguments!
+User can demand `i` and `o`.
+No reliance on
+documentation and parameter orders.

 ## Generating